Tokyo Olympic flame taken off display; next stop unclear

 Tokyo organizers are expected to keep the flame for the short-term.
 In the long-term, the flame is expected to be used by the International Olympic Committee as a promotion device and as a symbol of the fight against the pandemic.

-“The idea will be to keep this flame burning and showing it to the world,” Michael Payne, the former marketing director of the IOC," told Associated Press in a recent interview.
+“The idea will be to keep this flame burning and showing it to the world,” Michael Payne, the former marketing director of the IOC, told the AP in a recent interview.

 The flame is expected to reappear next year in Japan for the torch relay.
 But Payne, who no longer works for the IOC, hinted it could have a wider purpose.